 Damping vs Dampening vs Deadening

 However, while the same process is being described, there is a small nuance between each term.
-At SoundSkin we like to explain as much as possible so below are the three main terms used, the differences and similarities.
+At SoundSkins, we value as much clarity for our customers as possible, so below is a breakdown of the differences and similarities between these three terms.

 Sound "Deadening' is one aspect of soundproofing.
 To "deaden" unwanted noise, you place material over metal to reduce vibrations which in turn reduce unwanted car noise.
 Any time you read the term "deadening", it's referring to the process of stoping metal from rattling and it's usually when someone is explaining how to soundproof a car.